Geospatial Data in R

 Clean dataset

-A significant part of anlaysis is cleaning and massaging data to get it into a shape that is analyseable.
+A significant part of analysis is cleaning and massaging data to get it into a shape that is analysable.
 It is important to note that this process is iterative and it is important to document all the steps for the purposes of reproducibility.
 In this example, I am going to demonstrate some the choices and documentation, so that I can revisit them later on to modify or to justify the analytical choices.

-Let’s plot all the bikestations
+Let’s plot all the bike stations

 start_loc <- unique(tripdata[,c('Slon', 'Slat', "Sstid", 'Sstname')]) %>% rename(Longitude = Slon, Latitude = Slat, Stid = Sstid, Stname=Sstname)